| CHAPTER H9 MARTIN LUTHER AND THE PROTESTANT REFORMATION |

 I said, he was in over his head.)
 He adopted Ockham’s “sola Scriptura” slogan,

-of other Christians, naïvely trusting that the works of those men were probably
+on the traditions of other Christians, naïvely trusting that the works of those

-based on sola Scriptura.
-It was a big mistake and would result in many
+men were probably based on sola Scriptura.
+It was a big mistake and would

 Luther’s idea of “biblical humanism” was